pg-support/supt-km/docs/4. Processes/c. Post-sale/Warranty Service/US/RMA (US).md

 ### 4 - Aftership Follow Up

-Inform the customer that he/she will receive a new tracking number for the replacement.
+Inform the customer that they will receive a new tracking number for the replacement.
 (END)

 <br>
 <br>